snappyflow/opensearch-scaling-manager/docs/Guidelines.md

 ------

 - AWS credentials to test scaling manager with minimum two nodes in cluster.
-- If AWS credentials are not present, You can make use of our module called simulator to test things.
-Here is the **[simulator_documentation](https://github.com/maplelabs/opensearch-scaling-manager/blob/master/docs/readme_simulator.md)** on what and how to use.
+- If AWS credentials are not present, contibutors can make use of our module called simulator for testing scaling manger.
+For more details: **[simulator_documentation](https://github.com/maplelabs/opensearch-scaling-manager/blob/master/docs/readme_simulator.md)**.

 ### Getting Help

-If you have any questions or need help with contributing to FOSS-HUB-website, please reach out to us through [opensource@maplelabs.com](mailto:opensource@maplelabs.com).
+If you have any questions or need help with contributing to Scaling Manager, please reach out to us through [opensource@maplelabs.com](mailto:opensource@maplelabs.com).
 We have also have a discord channel which you can use for any of your discussions.
 Link for the discord channel - https://discord.com/channels/1020294105802219530/1021734585098326066

-We appreciate your interest in contributing to FOSS-HUB-website and look forward to collaborating with you!
+We appreciate your interest in contributing to Scaling Manager.